bojanmilevski/gex/README.md

 # GEX

-An `ex`tension manager for `Ge`cko browsers.
+An addon manager for Gecko-based browsers.
 I created this program to further simplify and automate a system (re)install.
 Currently only tested on `Linux`.

 - THIS PROGRAM IS IN VERY EARLY STAGES